LmbMaxim/test-for-tensor/README.md

-Default download folder is hardcoded and need to be changed in conftest.py
+Default download folder is hardcoded and it should be changed in conftest.py